 Also, make sure you medical get attention immediately.
 If you delay going to the doctor and later find out your bone is broken, or you develop related complications, it could make it more difficult to obtain adequate compensation for your injuries.

-How Do I Hold Someone Liable For My Broken Bone Injury?
+How Do I Hold Someone Liable For My Broken Bone Injury in Chicago?

 Accidents that cause broken bones tend to be the result of another party’s negligence.
 In Illinois personal injury law, negligence means that someone failed to act with the level of care that was owed to you under the circumstances.
 That could mean, for instance, slipping and falling at the grocery store because the floor was slick.